mattenbar/node-debugger/README.md

 node debug program.js
 ```

 The prompt will turn into `debug>`.
-You can get the list of command with the `help` command.
+You can get the list of commands with the `help` command.

 ## Debugger Commands